 Cuesta College, San Luis Obispo, CA

 Two vertical radio transmitters broadcast in phase at the same wavelength of 1.2 m, and are spaced a certain apart along the east-west direction.
 A Physics 205B student holding a receiver starts from due south of the transmitters, and detects three different locations with destructive interference signals before finally reaching due east of the transmitters.
-(Assume that each of the distances from the transmitters to the receiver are very large.)
 Determine a plausible separation distance (in m) between the transmitters.
 Explain your reasoning using the properties of source phases, path lengths, and interference.

 Solution and grading rubric:

 Correct.
 Discusses/demonstrates that three minima locations will be found in the range θ = 0° (due south) to 90° (due west) by using one of two approaches:

 - using the destructive interference condition d⋅sinθ = (m + 1/2)⋅λ, where m = 0, 1, 2, ..., finds a plausible separation distance d such that the third minima (m = 2) will be within θ = 90°, but the fourth minima (m = 3) is outside of θ = 90° (i.e., 3.0 m ≤ d ≤ 4.8 m); or

 - using the constructive interference condition d⋅sinθ = m⋅λ, where m = 0, 1, 2, ..., finds the separation distance d such that the third maxima (m = 3) will be at θ = 90°; which allows for the m = 0, 1, and 2 minima to exist within that range (i.e., d = 3.6 m).

 Nearly correct, but includes minor math errors.
 May have claimed equally spaced minima angles at θ = 30°, 60° and 90° to find a plausible separation distance d using θ = 30° for the first minima angle.